This post may contain affiliate links. Please see my disclosure policy for details.

 Add that to the fact that the town sometimes faces a complete outrage of signal and you’re pretty much offline for your time here.

-So, it’s best to do some research of places you wanted to go beforehand.
+So, it’s best to do some research on places you wanted to go to beforehand.
 Or, do as I did and head to the book store and buy an old school map!
 Then, it’s pretty easy to navigate around.

 Personally, I wanted to get around and see some of the amazing monasteries and palaces that Ladakh had to offer.

 Now, if you’re used to UK prices, this may sound like a good deal but these taxi drivers are making an absolute fortune!

 Although some of the travel agents will try and convince you that everyone has cars in Ladakh as they don’t like getting the bus (ha!), you can get some sharing taxis along with the locals from the main gate of Leh.

 If you head to the massive colourful gate, you’ll see a lot of locals sitting around or on it, waiting.
 Luckily, for you – they are actually waiting for a bus!

 You’ll see these little minibus-type things called ‘Vikrams’ which will pass by shouting ‘Choglamsar!
 Choglamsar!’.

 As soon as you hear it, hail them down, open the door and hop in.
 The journey will cost you around 20 rupees.

 Choglamsar isn’t exactly beautiful, but it is a great connection point to head to the different parts of Ladakh.